oskar2517/logisim-assembler/README.md

 ```

 ## Example
-Program that counts in alternation from 0 to 5 and 5 to 0.
+A simple program that counts in alternation from 0 to 5 and 5 to 0.
 All instructions have to be present in the specified microcode hex dump.
 ```
 // Programs start executing at the top lda one